RafalManka/LibGDX-Dagger2/README.md

     }
 }
 ```

-Finally lets look at our Screens.
-ScreenA and ScreenB respectfully.
-In both of the screens we are
+Finally, let's examine our Screens, specifically ScreenA and ScreenB.
+In both screens, we are
-passing the GameComponent in a constructor, from which we are creating a new instance of
+passing the GameComponent in the constructor, from which we generate a new instance of a subcomponent.
-subcomponent which then we use to inject our dependencies. because SpriteBatch and Player
+This subcomponent is then used to inject our dependencies.
+As SpriteBatch and Player dependencies
-dependencies are declared with different scopes, the same instance of SpriteBatch will
+are declared with different scopes, the same SpriteBatch instance will be injected into the Game
-be injected in Game and both of the screens.
-But the new mapHandler instance will be created once per
+and both screens.
+However, a new mapHandler instance will be created once for each screen.
-each screen.

 ```java
 public class ScreenA extends ScreenAdapter {